Eoic/NetBots-Client/README.md

 # NetBots Client
-Front-end for the NetBots project.
+Web based front-end for the NetBots project.

 ### Installation and usage
 See package.json.